Anupriya1729/Anupriya1729/README.md

 <!--
 **Anupriya1729/Anupriya1729** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m currently a pursuing B.Tech from Madan Mohan Malaviya Universiy of Technology.
+- 🔭 I’m currently a pursuing B.Tech in ECE from Madan Mohan Malaviya University of Technology.
 - 🌱 I’m currently doing projects on Web development, Python and Django.
 - 🥅 2020 Goals: Learn trending technologies like MERN
 - ⚡ Tech Enthusiast